+- CHEM 111 Laboratory Packet (provided)

-- 1) Chem 111 Laboratory Packet, which contains copies of the experiments to be performed.
-It is essential that you read the experiment before coming to class so that you can complete the lab and the write up in a timely fashion. - 2) Safety goggles.
-These must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements.
-Safety glasses do not meet our requirements. - 3) Laboratory Coat - 4) You will need a scientific calculator for most experiments and the practical quizzes. - 5) The use of a non-erasable pen is required for all written work.
+- Safety goggles (provided).
+If you wish to provide your own goggles, they must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements; safety glasses do not meet our requirements.

+- Laboratory coat

+- Scientific calculator

+- Non-erasable pen is required for all written work.
+No pencil.
 No white out is allowed.